microprediction/timemachines/README.md

 ### Skater hyper-parameters in the interval (0,1)

-We use a further, somewhat unusual convention.
-All model hyper-parameters, should they exist, are squished down into a *scalar* quantity *r* in (0,1).
-This imposes at "design time" a consistent hyper-parameter space.
-This step may seem unnatural, but it facilitates comparisons of models and hyper-parameter optimizers in different settings.
-  It is workable, we hope, with some space-filling curve conventions.
+Morally hyper-parameters occupy the cube but operationallly, we use an unusual convention.
+All model hyper-parameters must be squished down into a *scalar* quantity *r* in (0,1).
+This step may seem unnatural, but is workable with some space-filling curve conventions.
 More on that below.

 ### Skater Elo ratings and rankings